Skip to content

 If you are looking for the higher-level definition of a trial itself, read Trials.

-It gives each trial:
+The trial context gives each trial:

 • the real Sails runtime